 Shop Power Supplies (PSUs).

 The last upgrade to consider, especially if you’ve just upgraded some of the other components in your system, is Cooling.
 Higher performance parts that draw more power, especially faster CPUs and GPUs, also generate more heat as a result.
 These components are designed to work within a specific temperature range, and will automatically slow themselves down, or throttle, if they get too hot as a protective measure.
 While great for preventing damage to your computer and its components, this also decreases performance.

-One of the easiest and cheapest ways to help with cooling, is to add more fans.
-For laptops this is commonly accomplished by using a Cooling Pad, which usually have an extra fan, and will raise your laptop above the surface, improving airflow.
+One of the easiest and cheapest ways to help with cooling is to add more fans.
+For laptops this is commonly accomplished by using a Cooling Pad, which usually has an extra fan, and will raise your laptop above the surface, improving airflow.
 With desktops, you can add additional Case Fans to increase airflow, or even upgrade the stock heatsink and fan that comes with your CPU with a beefier option.
-Common upgrades include larger heatsinks with more and/or larger fans, and even water-cooled solutions with pumps and radiators.
+Common upgrades include larger heatsinks with more and/or larger fans and even water-cooled solutions with pumps and radiators.

 Many variables other than your hardware configuration can affect your components temperature, including your local climate, dust build-up, and even different seasons.
 There is no sure way to know if you will need more cooling without testing your system first, but if planning a major system upgrade, it is definitely worth considering upgrading it’s cooling as well.

 If you have any questions this guide did not answer, please post your question on our Computers & Tablets Board.